P-p-H-d/mlib/README.md

 ##### void name\_find(it\_t it, const container\_t c, const type\_t data)

 Search for the first occurrence of 'data' within the container.
-Update the iterator with the found position or return end iterator.
+Update the iterator with the found position or return the end iterator.
 The search is linear.

 ##### void name\_find\_again(it\_t it, const type\_t data)